-Whether you require volunteers throughout the year or only for the length of the Culture Days weekend, there are many resources to help you find them.
+Whether you require volunteers throughout the year or only for the length of the Culture Days celebration, there are many resources to help you find them.
 The first step would be to check if your municipality has an online volunteer forum or website where you can list your opportunity.
 An example of this is Volunteer Toronto, which lists opportunities within the Greater Toronto Area.

-It will be easier to recruit volunteers if you can identify what they will gain out of the experience of working for your organization or at your event.
+It’s easier to recruit volunteers if you can identify what they will gain out of the experience of working for your organization or at your event.
 Being clear about the duties and responsibilities of the volunteers will be given is very important in building a healthy working relationship from the start getting people motivated to work for you.